 Wine growers in the UK are building a reputation for world-class wines.
 The unpredictability of the UK weather isn't stopping people investing in land suitable for wines growing.
 Even some of the top French Champagne houses are looking for suitable sites in the South East as England's reputation for having a great 'terrior' - the French word used to describe the combination of soil, topography and climate for a particular wine to be produced - is becoming better known.

-The UK has seen unprecedented growth for the wine industry, with the hectarage of vines planted doubling in the past 10 years and tripling since 2000.
+The UK has seen unprecedented growth for the wine industry, with the hectarage of vines planted growing by 194% in the past ten years.
 In the past two years alone, more than 2.5 million vines have been planted in England and Wales, with the result that 2,554 hectares (6,308 acres) are now under vine.

 Did you know:

 - The majority of wine in England and Wales (75%) comes from the South East region, with 11% from the South West, 5% from East Anglia, 2% from Wales and 7% elsewhere.

 - Currently, around 2,100 people work in the wine industry according to the WineGB Trade Survey 2018, but it estimates that by 2040, this could be as high as 24,000.

 - WineGB also predict that UK wine production will reach around 40 million bottles by 2040.

 - As well as the increase in productions, there has been a steady rise in the number of people keen to tour vineyards and there are now more than 150 open to the public in the UK.
 WineGB anticipates that tourism revenue in 2040 will reach around £658m or 7.8m visitor nights.